Christopher C. Myers

 Myers has served as acting and interim U.S. Attorney since March of 2015.

-Myers stated that, "I have been honored and privileged to serve as U.S. Attorney for the District of North Dakota for the past ten months.
+Myers stated that, "I have been honored and privileged to serve as U.S. Attorney for the District of North Dakota for the past two years.
 I am excited to continue leading this dedicated and talented group of attorneys and support staff at the U.S. Attorney’s Office.
 We strive every day to do our very best to serve the citizens of North Dakota and continue to work shoulder-to-shoulder with our federal, state, local, and tribal partners to ensure public safety.
 Violent crime, especially those crimes perpetrated against children, remain a priority as will the fight against organized crime.

 "While violent and sophisticated criminal organizations attempt to prey on North Dakotans throughout the State, our collective law enforcement response will be swift and sure.
 Rest assured, we will retain the quality of life we enjoy in North Dakota.
 Criminal organizations will find North Dakota a particularly unfavorable place to do business."